SPC 141 - Interpersonal Speech Communication

 4. Apply assertive skills to criticism within a variety of interpersonal settings.

-7. Apply theories and principles within the context of interpersonal settings.
+8. Apply culturally and ethically informed theories and principles within the context of interpersonal settings